Beginning Concept and Ideas

 Ideas & Thoughts Behind The Development

-When I began developing the concept for this puzzle game, I got inspire by a movie called “Source Code” and a game called "Is This That Level Again?" where your stuck feeling some-sort of deja-vu moment of reliving the same exact experience over and over.
-I wanted to incorporate this same experience in a puzzle game, I began sketching ideas and concept on paper before design how the levels would play out for the user.
-I did a lot of trails and error with different design and color palette choices that never ended up in the game at all.
-The time stamp during this point of development was around the first week, where I began conceptualizing my ideas on paper prototypes and figuring out what would be the main mechanic of the game that I would be relying on.
+When I began developing the concept for this puzzle game, I got inspire by a movie called “Source Code” and a game called "Is This That Level Again?" where your stuck feeling some-sort of a deja-vu moment of reliving the same experience over and over.
+I wanted to incorporate this same experience in a puzzle game, I began sketching ideas and concept on paper before designing levels.
+I did a lot of trials and errors with different design and color palette choices that never ended up in the game at all.
+The timestamp during this point of development was around the first week, where I began conceptualizing my ideas on paper prototypes and figuring out what would be the main mechanic of the game that I would be relying on.

-At this time, I decided that I wanted to go with a one button mechanic, which the user would be interacting with to unlock a door that will let you progress to the next levels in the early portion of the game.
-As the game continues I began incorporate different actions with the button depending on how many time you interact with it to complete the level.
-As the game goes on the user will notice that the button becomes useless and forces you to figure out how to escape the room in a other way.
-I did this on purpose because I wanted the user to understand the goal of the game before increasing the difficult as the game goes on.
-Later in the game, you're forced to become non-relying with these past action, which makes the user have to figure another way to escape this room by reading riddles and interacting with new objects in the environment.
+At this time, I decided that I wanted to go with a one-button mechanic, which the user would be interacting with to unlock a door that will let you progress to the next levels in the early portion of the game.
+As the game continues I began to incorporate different actions with the button depending on how many times you interact with it to complete the level.
+As the game goes on the user will notice that the button becomes useless and forces you to figure out how to escape the room in another way.
+I did this on purpose because I wanted the user to understand the goal of the game before increasing the difficulty as the game goes on.
+Later in the game, you're forced to become non-relying with these past actions, which makes the user have to figure another way to escape this room by reading riddles and interacting with new objects in the environment.

-During the testing process, I had a lot of difficult getting the user to understand experience without getting frustrated with the game.
-I began redesigning the level to be simpler and easy to understand until you became more invested with the experience before ramping the games difficulty.
-This was a great learning experience on how everything I design on paper doesn't always play out, when it comes to how user interact with the product.
+During the testing process, I had a lot of difficulties getting the user to understand experience without getting frustrated with the game.
+I began redesigning the level to be simpler and easy to understand until you become more invested with the experience before ramping the game's difficulty.
+This was a great learning experience on how everything I design on paper doesn't always play out when it comes to how the user interacts with the product.